 Frightened Rabbit Singer Scott Hutchison Found Dead At 36

-Frightened Rabbit singer Scott Hutchison, whose bleak but often triumphantly arranged rock songs tackled depression, anxiety and self-doubt, was found dead Thursday at Port Edgar near South Queensberry, Scotland around 8:30 p.m. local time on Thursday evening, Edinburgh Police confirmed in a statement provided to NPR.
+Frightened Rabbit singer Scott Hutchison, whose bleak but often triumphantly arranged rock songs tackled depression, anxiety and self-doubt, was found dead Thursday at Port Edgar near South Queensberry, Scotland around 8:30 p.m. local time on Thursday, Edinburgh Police confirmed in a statement provided to NPR.
 He was 36.

 "Depression is a horrendous illness that does not give you any alert or indication as to when it will take hold of you," a statement from Hutchison's family reads.
 "Scott battled bravely with his own issues for many years and we are immensely proud of him for being so open with his struggles.
-His willigness to discuss these matters in the public domain undoubtedly raised awareness of mental health issues and gave others confidence and belief to discuss their own issues."
+His willingness to discuss these matters in the public domain undoubtedly raised awareness of mental health issues and gave others confidence and belief to discuss their own issues."

 Late Tuesday night, Hutchison set off a police search when he sent a pair of cryptic tweets: "Be so good to everyone you love.
 It's not a given.
 I'm so annoyed that it's not.
 I didn't live by that standard and it kills me.
 Please, hug your loved ones," followed 20 minutes later by the words, "I'm away now.
 Thanks."
 Early Wednesday morning, Hutchison's bandmates in Frightened Rabbit posted on Twitter, expressing concern about the singer's mental state and urging fans to be on the lookout.